Overwhelmed Parents Need to Start HERE to Define the Problem

 Affirm Character, not Just Actions

-As your children grow and demonstrate godly character, be sure to affirm it, keeping discipline positive by affirming approximately right behavior helps too.
-A little praise or even admiration for growth can go a long way.
+As your children grow and demonstrate godly character, be sure to affirm it.
+A little praise or even admiration for growth, can go a long way.
 Admiration and gratefulness are two different things.
 Many parents are in the habit of thanking their kids for things, but many don’t practice admiration.
 Thankfulness focuses on what a child does; admiration acknowledges who the person is.

 Admiration helps kids recognize character qualities in themselves.
 A little work in this area can help children better understand how small tasks fit into the larger picture.
 Focusing on character is a great way to help both parents and kids maintain a healthy perspective on growth.

 These ideas come from the book Motivate Your Child Action Plan.
-If you see a need in your child’s heart and you want to address it using a heart-based strategy, this book and audio sessions will show you how.
+If you see a need in your child’s heart and you want to address it using a heart-based strategy, this book and the audio sessions it includes will show you how.

 Michelle BernierPosted at 00:18h, 03 December